ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 - du - shows the actual space consumed by a particular file or directory. --total for summing the space up in a directory.
 - top - to find how much system resources  are being consumed .
 Total as well as by each process.
 A good way to find the process id that can be used to kill a stuck process.
 - kill -  easiest way to kill a process.
 Find the pid from 'top'
 - service - all about the running services.
-Example 'service udev status' will give everything  about the udev service. start and stop will do accordingly.
+Example 'service udev status' will give everything  about the udev service.
+Start and stop will do accordingly.

 # Git and GitHub